 Theradex.
 On June 22, 2023, the Company finalized a work order agreement with Theradex Systems, Inc. ("Theradex"), an international contract research organization ("CRO"), to conduct a Phase I/II randomized trial of LB-100 plus doxorubicin vs. doxorubicin alone in first line of advanced soft tissue sarcomas.
-The study is expected to be completed by December 31, 2025.
+The study is expected to be completed by June 30, 2026.

 Costs under this work order agreement are estimated to be approximately \$153,000, with such payments expected to be allocated approximately 72% to Theradex for services and approximately 28% for payments for pass-through software costs.
-During the three months and six months ended June 30, 2023, the Company incurred costs of \$6,250 pursuant to this work order.
-As of June 30, 2023, total costs of \$6,250 have been incurred pursuant to this work order agreement.
+During the three months and nine months ended September 30, 2023, the Company incurred costs of \$\$3,750 and 10,000, respectively, pursuant to this work order.
+As of September 30, 2023, total costs of \$10,000 have been incurred pursuant to this work order agreement.

-The Company's aggregate commitment pursuant to this clinical trial monitoring agreement, less amounts previously paid to date, totaled approximately \$153,000 as of June 30, 2023, which is expected to be incurred through December 31, 2025.
+The Company's aggregate commitment pursuant to this clinical trial monitoring agreement, less amounts previously paid to date, totaled approximately \$144,000 as of September 30, 2023, which is expected to be incurred through June 30, 2026.

 National Cancer Institute Pharmacologic Clinical Trial.
-In May 2019, the National Cancer Institute (NCI) initiated a glioblastoma (GBM) pharmacologic clinical trial.
-This study is being conducted and funded by the NCI under a Cooperative Research and Development Agreement, with the Company responsible for providing the LB-100 clinical compound.
+In May 2019, the National Cancer Institute ("NCI") initiated a glioblastoma ("GBM") pharmacologic clinical trial.
+This study was being conducted and funded by the NCI under a Cooperative Research and Development Agreement, with the Company responsible for providing the LB-100 clinical compound.

 Primary malignant brain tumors (gliomas) are very challenging to treat.
 Radiation combined with the chemotherapeutic drug temozolomide has been the mainstay of therapy of the most aggressive gliomas (glioblastoma multiforme or GBM) for decades, with some further benefit gained by the addition of one or more anti-cancer drugs, but without major advances in overall survival for the majority of patients.
 In animal models of GBM, the Company's novel protein phosphatase inhibitor, LB-100, has been found to enhance the effectiveness of radiation, temozolomide chemotherapy treatments and immunotherapy, raising the possibility that LB-100 may improve outcomes of standard GBM treatment in the clinic.
-Although LB-100 has proven safe in patients at doses associated with apparent anti-tumor activity against several human cancers arising outside the brain, the ability of LB-100 to penetrate tumor tissue arising in the brain is not known.
-Unfortunately, many drugs potentially useful for GBM treatment do not enter the brain in amounts necessary for anti-cancer action.
+Although LB-100 has proven safe in patients at doses associated with apparent anti-tumor activity against several human cancers arising outside the brain, the ability of LB-100 to penetrate tumor tissue arising in the brain has not been determined.
+Many drugs potentially useful for GBM treatment do not enter the brain in amounts necessary for anti-cancer action.

 The NCI study was designed to determine the extent to which LB-100 enters recurrent malignant gliomas.
-Patients having surgery to remove one or more tumors will receive one dose of LB-100 prior to surgery and have blood and tumor tissue analyzed to determine the amount of LB-100 present and to determine whether the cells in the tumors show the biochemical changes expected to be present if LB-100 reaches its molecular target.
-As a result of the innovative design of the NCI study, data from a few patients should be sufficient to provide a sound rationale for conducting a larger clinical trial to determine the effectiveness of adding LB-100 to the standard treatment regimen for GBMs.
-Five patients have been entered and analysis of the blood and tissue has proceeded.
-If there is evidence in at least two of the patients of penetration of LB 100 into tumor tissue, the study will be deemed as successful.
-Results of this study are currently being reviewed by NCI and a report is expected by the end of 2023.
+Patients having surgery to remove one or more tumors received one dose of LB-100 prior to surgery and had blood and tumor tissue analyzed to determine the amount of LB-100 present and to determine whether the cells in the tumors showed the biochemical changes expected to be present if LB-100 reached its molecular target.
+As a result of the innovative design of the NCI study, it was believed that data from a few patients would be sufficient to provide a sound rationale for conducting a larger clinical trial to determine the effectiveness of adding LB-100 to the standard treatment regimen for GBMs.
+Five patients were entered into this study and analysis of the blood and tissue has been conducted.
+If there is clinical evidence in at least two of the patients of penetration of LB 100 into tumor tissue, the study will be deemed as successful.
+Results of this study are currently being reviewed by the NCI and a report is pending.